 In some instances, it might make more sense to upgrade your propeller rather than having your old one overhauled.
 Overhauling a propeller can be expensive, especially if you need to have the blades and several internal components replaced due to damage.
 In the end, there may not be a great price difference between overhauling your legacy prop and switching to a new-generation design.
 Especially if you’re looking for significant performance increases and better ramp appeal, upgrading your propeller can be a smart decision.
 For those considering a propeller upgrade, Hartzell’s Top Prop conversion program offers purpose-designed propellers for specific aircraft, including Beechcraft, Cessna, Piper, Mooney, Pilatus, Daher TBM, and more.

 Where should I send my prop for overhaul and repair services?

 Because overhauling a propeller is such a detailed, complex process, it’s important to find an approved propeller service facility with the right combination of specialized training, tooling, and equipment to expertly service your propeller.

-Hartzell Propeller offers a world-class service center in Piqua, Ohio to complete your propeller maintenance and repair, and we have also assembled a network of Recommended Service Facilities (RSF) located around the world that meet our high standards for safety and quality.
+Hartzell Propeller offers a world-class propeller service center in Piqua, Ohio to complete your aircraft propeller overhaul, maintenance and repair services.
+We have also assembled a network of Recommended Service Facilities (RSF) located around the world that meet our high standards for safety and quality.
 To find your nearest RSF, click here.